Noobot9k/DefaultLocalScripts/README.md

 Next, open `DefaultLocalScripts.rbxlx` in Roblox Studio.

-Navigate in the Explorer to `ReplicatedFirst.DefaultLocalScripts` and right click it>Save as Local Plugin
+Navigate in the Explorer to `ReplicatedStorage.DefaultLocalScripts` and right-click it>Save as Local Plugin